 Although differences in bonus payouts among our executives were based in part on individual performance, we believe that individuals having a greater impact for achieving performance and strategic objectives should receive a greater proportion of the reward.
 As a result, since Mr. Laks' role is directly tied to the achievement of financial goals and critical strategic priorities, he received the highest percentage payout when compared to his target bonus.
 Mr. Laks organization contributed 23% of revenue compared to 20% in 2008, despite a general decline in economic conditions in Europe.
 Mr. Prescott's payout reflects his leadership of the company during extremely challenging business conditions.
-Mr. Arola's award was made in recognition of his performance in developing the company's cost control efforts and successful balance sheet management.
+Mr. Arola's award was made in recognition of his performance in developing the company's continued financial response to the recession and leadership of the company's cost control efforts and successful balance sheet management.
 Mr. Hedge's payout reflects his performance obtaining corporate support of the company's key strategic objectives for 2009, his continued leadership of the company's cost control efforts and his assumption of direct leadership of the human resource organization.
 Ms. Tan's payout reflects the successful commercialization of Invisalign Teen and Invisalign Assist, two products launched in late 2008, and her success with programs that more effectively and efficiently generated demand or "pull" for Invisalign on lower total program spending.